flgkd/integer-linear-programming-notes/notes/15-ai-assisted-ilp-and-milp.md

 The difficult part is deciding which variables should be relaxed.

-Song et al. developed a general learning-based LNS framework for ILPs in which the neighborhood selector is learned and a standard solver performs the repair optimization [12].
+Song et al. developed a general learning-based LNS framework for ILPs in which the neighborhood selector is learned and a standard solver performs the repair optimization [13].

-Wu et al. later trained an RL policy as the destroy operator, selecting variables to relax while an IP solver acts as the repair operator [13].
+Wu et al. later trained an RL policy as the destroy operator, selecting variables to relax while an IP solver acts as the repair operator [14].

 ### 7.5 Strengths and Weaknesses

-The advantage is clear:

-> the neural model does not need to construct a full feasible MILP solution by itself.
+> The neural model does not need to construct a full feasible MILP solution by itself.

-It only needs to identify a promising neighborhood.

-The solver then handles the hard feasibility constraints.
+It only needs to identify a promising neighborhood, while the solver handles the hard feasibility constraints.

-The limitation is equally important:
+At the same time:

 > LNS is fundamentally a primal heuristic unless it is embedded inside a separate exact framework.